 The University reserves the right to seek a second opinion or recertification of an employee’s medical condition.

 Returning to Work

-The day an employee returns to work and before beginning work, the employee must present a doctor's release statement indicating that the employee is medically able to return to work.
-This statement shall be given to Human Resources, Compensation & Benefits office.
+The day an employee returns to work and before beginning work, the employee must present a doctor’s release statement indicating that the employee is medically able to return to work.
+This statement shall be given to the Human Resources Benefits office.